-Among the major global food crops, potato is unique for being autotetraploid and clonally propagated.
+Among the major food crops, potato is unique for being autotetraploid and clonally propagated.
 Autotetraploid genomes are organized in groups of four homologous chromosomes, which gives rise to more complex patterns of inheritance than in diploid crops.
-One focus of the lab is developing new methods and practical software solutions to enable molecular breeding in potato and other autotetraploids, such as alfalfa and blueberry.
-In 2016 we released GWASpoly, an R package to conduct genome-wide association studies with allele dosage markers.
-In 2017 we released ClusterCall, an R package for making accurate allele dosage calls from SNP array data.
+We are developing new methods and practical software solutions to enable molecular breeding in potato and other autotetraploids, such as alfalfa and blueberry.

 Endelman et al. (2017) Pedigree reconstruction with genome-wide markers in potato

 Genomic selection aims to predict the performance of new breeding lines based on phenotypes from related germplasm and genome-wide markers.
 We are using this technology to shorten the breeding cycle while maintaining selection accuracy in potato.

 Schmitz Carley et al. (2019) Genetic covariance of environments in the Potato National Chip Processing Trial.

 The Endelman Lab is using image analysis to increase the automation and reliability of phenotyping for several traits of importance to potato breeding.
 One application is characterizing the appearance and integrity of potato tuber skin, which has a major influence on marketability.
 Another example is the evaluation of fry color and defects in potato chips.
 We are also using unmanned aerial vehicles to collect images throughout the growing season for improved measurements of canopy development and maturity.